 How to celebrate the Chinese New Year and Lunar New Year in Champaign-Urbana

-One of the things that is great about Champaign-Urbana is the bounty of cultures represented here.
+One of the great things about living in Champaign-Urbana is the bounty of cultures represented here.
 And what better way to learn about other cultures than to celebrate with them?
-It seems like we just finished with January 1st New Year celebrations, and now it’s already time for another fun New Year occasion — the Lunar New Year.
+It seems like we just finished with Jan.
+1 New Year celebrations, and now it’s already time for another fun New Year occasion — the Lunar New Year.